Timmyy3000/100-days-of-code/log.md

 ### Day 8: June 9, 2021

-**Today's Progress**: Working on using Tensorflows Object detection API to make a Real Time Face mask detector
+**Today's Progress**: Working on using Tensorflows Object detection API to make a Real Time Face Mask detector

-**Thoughts:**  This is a relatively new approach for mw, so I want to work on the fundamentals and tackle light projects witth this
+**Thoughts:**  This is a relatively new approach for me, so I want to work on the fundamentals and tackle light projects with this tool

 ----